 A gluten-free diet is becoming more popular as the years pass.
 For some, it’s a choice because they simply feel better when they aren’t eating gluten, in many cases this is indicative of a gluten intolerance.
 For those with Celiac disease, their bodies give off a response from the immune system in the small intestine, which can cause some very unpleasant and painful results when ingested.
 It can be difficult to adjust your menu and snack options when a family member or friend is gluten-free, but there’s actually a lot of food that is already in your home that is suitable for this group of people.

-While quinoa is still a grain, it is actually gluten-free!
-Not only is it a great alternative to pasta or rice, but quinoa is in many products in the grocery store.
+While quinoa is still a grain, it actually happens to be gluten-free!
+Not only is it a great alternative to pasta or rice, but quinoa is in many products in the grocery store that will make shopping and meal planning easier.

 You can make your own food at home with quinoa flour as well for your gluten-free friends including bread and muffins.
 Don’t forget to add some tasty banana or berries to amp up the flavor!